 Recently I watched a child react to a simple request to share an idea with those who love him most.
-His mind shut down at the terror of sharing a simple thought that they would be judgmental.
-Then I was listening to a tape on children who develop anxiety disorders and it shared a series of steps that produce and worsen anxiety.
+His mind shut down at the terror of sharing a simple thought.
+He was afraid that they would be judgmental.
+Then I was listening to a tape on children who develop anxiety disorders which said that the condition is deepened when the family lets them avoid triggers and get out of responsible behavior if they “freak out”.
 I then set to pondering and understanding that we all go through these steps.

 - I become aware that I am a sinner as evidenced by responses to life that are sinful

 - I go to God the father and ask him to forgive me and adopt me on the basis of Jesus finished work on the cross.